-Then there’s the data protocols themselves.
+Then there are the data protocols themselves.
 We’ve seen all sorts of protocols from EDI to XML to now JSON, AVRO, and Parquet.
-The basic goal of these protocols is to provide identifiers on what the data is, so that the person on the receiving end could do something useful with it.
+The basic goal of these protocols is to provide identifiers on what the data is so that the person on the receiving end could do something useful with it.
 Ultimately, most organizations are wanting this data to end up somewhere that they can run a SQL query against it.

 Now like anything else, the advent of cloud computing is changing the paradigm of the Data Syndication Industry.

 Now that we have database vendors that live in the cloud, we’re beginning to see the ability to do data sharing straight from the cloud database itself.
 This means without requiring a custom clunky web services framework, people can just plug into the database in the cloud through a secured ODBC connection and start running SQL queries.
 And of course, these solutions are built from the bottom up to securely deliver the data.